zxzhang/coding-challenge-tools/README.md

-Existing code
 ---------------------------------------------------------------
-There is no existing code in the project.
+Existing code: There is no existing code in the project.
 I wrote all the code.
 ---------------------------------------------------------------

 * How to set up the project